 - Continue regular meetings of National Oversight Group to support implementation of the Model of Care;

-- Advance the development of the Eating Disorder Hub Network through the recruitment of three additional specialist community Eating Disorder Teams across the HSE in line with the Model of Care;
+- Advance the development of the Eating Disorder Hub Network through the recruitment of additional specialist community Eating Disorder Teams across the HSE in line with the Model of Care and funding received;

 - Develop and pilot day programme strategy;